avalon60/OraTAPI/README.md

 ---

 ## Preinstallation
+### Preparing the Environment

-Ensure that you have Python 3.10 or later installed.
+In order to make OraTAPI installable, you nbeed to ensure that you have Python 3.10 or later installed.
 On macOS, you can install Python using:

 `brew install python3` # Install the latest version